The Headless CMS Comparison: GraphCMS vs Agility CMS

 Agility CMS's hybrid headless approach provides templates and modules that determine how content will look when it's rendered on the website.
 Starter kits with Agility-specific functionality are available for Next, Gatsby, and Nuxt.
 Editors can modify the layout of pages in the easy-to-ease visual interface using drag and drop functionality.
 The system is extensible, with many built-in modules and the opportunity to add new modules created by your development team.

 GraphCMS is a pure headless solution that was created to integrate with plain vanilla static site generators like Gatsby, Next, or Nuxt to offer an intuitive web UI for content creators.
 A static site generator enables content editors to publish content without developers.
-However, without the aid of third-party software, all that GraphCMS serves is structured content.
+However, without the aid of third-party software, all that GraphCMS serves as structured content.

 Unlimited Number of API Request

-Agility's CMS offers users an unlimited number of API requests for all plans including Free "Developer" plan.
+Agility's CMS offers users an unlimited number of API requests for all plans including the Free "Developer" plan.
 GraphCMS offers 1 million API requests with their free plan.

 There's no doubt that GraphCMS is a solid contender in this showdown.
 Its graphQL native capabilities make it a solid pick among the other contenders, but that doesn't make it impervious to some critiques.
 For instance, there are some issues with how the platform manages file types and how certain files sometimes become unavailable for users and need to be searched for.
 A time-consuming process that can derail a product.

-Also, GraphCMS' UI can feel a bit cluttered in comparison to Agility CMS and novice users might have a hard time adjusting to the platform if they don't have any previous experience with a headless CMS.
+Also, GraphCMS' UI can feel a bit cluttered in comparison to Agility CMS, and novice users might have a hard time adjusting to the platform if they don't have any previous experience with a headless CMS.

 Similarly, GraphCMS users report that when it comes to asset management, GraphCMS still has a long way to go, and the platform lacks options to work with images, audio, and video.
 This can be solved with third-party integrations, but for users who need a platform capable of running a project in record time, GraphCMS can feel a bit sluggish.